 Urban Dictionary defines the Spanish Canary Island of Tenerife as “a volcanic rock-island off the coast of Africa.
 Mainly full of fat, balding, English chav* families on holidays.”
 This is such a terrible stereotype, arguably only reflective of the Playa de las Americas area of the island, and I feel it is my job to advise that there is so much more to Tenerife than simply observing some of my embarrassing countrymen drinking beer out of their shoes**.
-Here are five reasons why everyone MUST visit Tenerife.
+Here are five reasons why everyone MUST experience Tenerife holidays.

 *I realise that some of my non-UK readers may need to go on and further translate the term ‘chav’ – I imagine you may fall into a blackhole of other colloquialisms in doing so.
 Enjoy!